som1990/eWave/README.md

-# CPU prototype of eWave and Surface Wavelet algorithm (In Progress)
+# CPU prototype of eWave and Surface Wavelet algorithm.
+UE4 GPU Implementation description found below

 <b> Purpose </b>: To compare a slightly older but modified algorithm with latest Siggraph paper(2018) solution to wave interaction.
 The goal is to do an analytical analysis of these two methods to come up with a faster and more accurate wave simulation as compared to what's currently been using in game production.